Warren Redlich: Political positions

 Redlich's most prominent political position is expressed in his motto, "stop wasting money."
-He proposes placing a salary cap on all state workers limiting them to a salary of $100,000 or less, with those making over $100,000 having their salary cut at the first opportunity, while still protecting existing union contracts.
-He supports same-sex marriage, prosecution of corrupt public officials, ending corporate welfare, the elimination of some state agencies, and referendum approval of pay increases for legislators.
+He proposed placing a salary cap on all state workers limiting them to a salary of $100,000 or less, with those making over $100,000 having their salary cut at the first opportunity, while still protecting existing union contracts.
+He supports same-sex marriage, prosecution of corrupt public officials, ending corporate welfare.
 He opposes a constitutional convention, calling it a distraction.
 He proposes limiting local governments to five sources of revenue.
 He supports the construction of the proposed Muslim community center two blocks from the World Trade Center site.
-He supports reforming driving under the influence laws and supports ending the War on Drugs.
+He supports reforming driving under the influence laws and supports ending the war on drugs.